top of page

 Each net is labeled or tagged with a unique serial number that traces:

-• Batch of raw materials used
+• A batch of raw materials used

 • Production date